yera888/IY-Team7/doc/E-COM SRS.md

 * Create Listing of each product with detail description of all its attributes.
 * Interact with interface easily to navigate through filtered options such as by price, popularity, etc.
-* Have the option to enable location so locals can either oick up or drop off products.
+* Have the option to enable location so locals can either pick up or drop off products.
-* A feature to communicate with one another about an individual product *
+* A feature for the buyer and seller to communicate with one another about an individual product.
+* #Tag system that you can apply to each product for neater organization and categorized sections to search through.
+* #Tags only shown inside the search bar and can be clicked on from there no free word tags.
+* Filtering option by popularity, price as well as a sorting option for low to high or high to low prices etc.
+* Seller Rating and review System
+* Feed of listed items presented as a photo gallery
+* Saving feature which would be a Like or Love albumn both in separate webpage locations.
+* Recieved notifications for both the seller and buyers for things like when a product has been shipped, how many views a listiing recieved, if a buyer sent a chat message to the seller, meet up updates, refunds or cancels.
+* Stats shown to seller of their most viewed items.
+* Discount UX if a product has reduced in price it shows the product is on sale.
+* Create an account with username and password and requires both an email and a phone number.
+* Banning option for potential scammers which doesnt allow scammers to re-signup through email and number.

 ### 2.2 Product Constraints
 This subsection should provide a general description of any other items that will limit the developer’s options.
 These may include: